 My kids started talking back to him in English and the little boy was really excited.
 His English wasn’t great, but he could communicate the basics and was having fun trying.

 In no time, he and my boys were running around playing like they were best friends.
 I could see the excitement in his eyes that he could speak to someone who understood him, even if it wasn’t in his native language.

 4. You can travel with the basics of a language

-Why not teach our children a few new words when we travel, or even when learning about a new country.
+Why not teach a few new words if you are planning to travel with kids, or even when learning about a new country together.
 You never know, it may just make them want to visit one day.
 My son has asked numerous times to visit the great wall of China, and I would love to visit as a family one day.
 Perhaps by then we will know enough of the language to get around.

 A Multilingual Travel Lesson

 5. To learn a language is to learn something new

 Learning something new is never wasted, no matter what it is.
 Kids are naturally intrigued by new things and love to learn.